Direction – Social Democracy

-Direction – Social Democracy (Smer – sociálna demokracia), also commonly referred to as Smer, is a left-wing nationalist and left-wing populist political party in Slovakia led by the incumbent prime minister Robert Fico.
+Direction – Social Democracy (Smer – sociálna demokracia), also commonly referred to as Smer, is a left-wing populist and left-wing nationalist political party in Slovakia led by its founder and incumbent prime minister, Robert Fico.
 The party identifies as social-democratic, and was described as a combination of "leftist economics and nationalist appeal".

 Founded by Fico in 1999 as a split from the post-communist Party of the Democratic Left, Smer initially defined itself as the Third Way party.
 It incorporated ‘Social Democracy’ into its name after merging with several minor centre-left parties in 2005.
 It has dominated Slovak politics since 2006, leading three coalition governments (2006–2010, 2016–2020, 2023–present) and one single-party government (2012–2016).
 During its time in power, it continued the European integration of Slovakia, reversed some economically liberal reforms implemented by previous centre-right governments and introduced various social welfare measures.
-Smer-led governments have been associated with numerous political corruption scandals, and have been accused by opponents to have resulted in a deterioration of the rule of law in Slovakia.
+Smer-led governments have been associated with numerous political corruption scandals.

-After the 2020 parliamentary election, which marked Smer's return to the opposition, Slovak authorities investigated a number of corruption-related crimes involving multiple Smer politicians and individuals reportedly linked to the party.
-A total of 42 of them were convicted.
-At the party congress in July 2020, following a major internal split that resulted in the founding of a new party named Voice – Social Democracy (Hlas), Fico announced a shift to "the rural social democracy that perceives the specifics of Slovak reality", and "a Slovak, not Brussels social democracy".
-Post–2020 Smer holds stances that have been described as nationalist, populist and Russophilic.
-The party is considered an example of a left-authoritarian party – a left-wing party with socially conservative stances.
+After the 2020 parliamentary election, which marked Smer's return to the opposition, Slovak authorities investigated a number of corruption-related crimes involving multiple party politicians and individuals reportedly linked to the party.
+Smer strongly rejected all charges, calling it the criminalization of politics.
+At the party congress in July 2020, following a major internal split that resulted in the founding of a new party named Voice – Social Democracy (Hlas), Fico announced a shift to "the rural social democracy that perceives the specifics of Slovak reality".
+Post–2020 Smer holds stances that have been described as nationalist, populist, Eurosceptic and Russophilic.

 In 2023, Smer won the parliamentary election with 23% of the vote and 42 seats in the National Council and subsequently formed the Fourth cabinet of Robert Fico.